 Melatonin is a hormone made by our brains.
 It regulates a person’s circadian rhythm, the internal clock that tells the body when to sleep and wake.

 Melatonin isn’t produced during daylight hours.
-But as the sun sets, light dims, and a person’s usual bedtime approaches, their brain begins to make melatonin.
+But as the sun sets and a person’s usual bedtime nears, their brain begins to make melatonin.
 As melatonin levels rise, levels of the stress hormone cortisol fall, and breathing slows.
 This tells the body that it’s time to wind down and prepare for sleep.

 Synthetic melatonin is available without a prescription in gummies, pills, liquids, or patches.